-- subcommittee on Public Lands and Forest. - The 2008 Farm Bill provides financial assistance to producers who deliver eligible material to biomass conversion facilities.
+- ☐ H.R.622 To amend the Internal Revenue Code of 1986 to expand the credit for renewable electricity production to include electricity produced from biomass for onsite use.
+Sponsor: Rep. Michael Michaud; Latest Action: Referred to the House Ways and Means Committee. - H.R.1111 To promote as a renewable energy source the use of biomass removed from forest lands in connection with hazardous fuel reduction projects on certain federal land and for other purposes.
+Sponsor: Rep. Denny Rehberg; Latest Action: Referred to the House Energy and Commerce Committee. - S. 1470 To sustain the economic development and recreational use of national forest system land and other public land in the State of Montana, to add certain land to the National Wilderness Preservation System, to release certain wilderness study areas, to designate new areas for recreation, and for other purposes.
+Biomass provisions are included in Section 105 and require an extensive biomass feasibility study.
+Sponsor: Sen. Jon Tester; Latest Action: Hearings held in Senate Energy and Natural Resources Subcommittee on Public Lands and Forests. - □ The 2008 Farm Bill provides financial assistance to producers who deliver eligible material to biomass conversion facilities.
 The Farm Service Agency will provide financial assistance to collect, harvest, store, and transport eligible materials.
 Once an agreement is signed between the FSA and a facility and funding through the program is provided, the facilities can begin accepting materials.
-Producers who sell these materials can apply for matching payments under the collection, harvest, storage, and transportation.
-Biomass conversion facilities may become "qualified" by submitting a Memorandum of Understanding to the FSA state offices.
+Producers who sell these materials can apply for matching payments under collection, harvest, storage, and transportation.
+Biomass conversion facilities may become "qualified" by submitting a Memorandum of Understanding to FSA state offices.
 For example, if a qualified biomass conversion facility pays a producer \$30 per dry ton for biomass, the material owner or producer would be eligible for a matching payment of \$30 per dry ton from FSA.